 Don’t Tread Lightly

 While hydroplaning is always a possibility on wet roads, you can lower your chances by making sure your tires have good tread.
-Tread is made up of the rubber parts of the tire that actually make contact with the ground.
-The tread and the hollow grooves in tires work together to channel water away from the tire to reduce hydroplaning.
-As your tires get older, the rubber wears down and the grooves get more shallow.
-This can cause the tires to get less effective at their job.
-You should measure your tire tread once in awhile and replace old tires when necessary.
-It’s also helpful to keep the right level of air pressure in your tires regularly.
+Tread is made up of the rubber parts of the tire that actually make contact with the pavement.
+The tread design and the hollow grooves in tires work together to channel water away from the tire to reduce and avoid hydroplaning.
+As your tires get older, the rubber wears down and the tire tread depth gets more shallow.
+This can cause the tires to become less effective at preventing skids.
+You should measure your tire tread once in a while and replace old tires when necessary.
+It’s also helpful to keep the right level of air pressure and to check the tire pressure in your tires regularly.

 Knowing how to control emergency situations like hydroplaning is one of the most important aspects of defensive driving.
 The general rule of thumb is to slow down when you’re driving on wet surfaces, you’re at the highest risk of hydroplaning when you’re accelerating.
 So there you have it, some hydroplaning basics for driving in wet conditions.
 Be safe out there!

 Make sure to check out the rest of our safe driving videos for more defensive driving tips to keep you in control on the road!
 Defensive driving is safe driving.